 McLeod Street Medical offer a Japanese Interpreter service.
 Please call Akemi Fukatsu on 0423 762 772 to book an appointment.

 Are Doctors are all registered with Translating and Interpreting Service (TIS) for onsite and over the phone interpreters.

 Australian Sign Language: Ph 1800246945

 Your doctor will advise when to expect your results.
-Please call the surgery after 2pm and the receptionists will advise if any further action is needed.
-If you wish to discuss your results with your doctor an appointment will be necessary.
+Please call the surgery between 2pm and 4pm to speak with the Nurse.
+They will be able to advise if any further action is needed.
+If you wish to discuss your results with your doctor, an appointment will be necessary.